Pheranmiey/cats-and-dogs/README.md

-This is an image classification project, the link to this project; https://www.kaggle.com/c/dogs-vs-cats
+This is an image classification project, the link to the dataset used in this project; https://www.kaggle.com/c/dogs-vs-cats